renderedtext/ruby-101/README.md

   instance variables and calculated values; this is good if you plan to refactor and change the way the class works, because it will not affect the code that uses your class

-## Good programming practices with classes

-* It is useful to separate chunks of code with common meaning into separate files, and then use `require_relative 'my_ruby_file'` to import it for use in the code from the same directory where the file is
-  * Keep class definitions and logic in separate files, then import them where you need to use them using `require_relative`
-  * This is how we import libraries, collections of code we can use:
-    `require 'csv'`
-* Keeping everything in one file may be convenient at first, but it limits flexibility; it's hard to debug, and it's hard to reuse code - avoid it as much as possible and keep things in separate files

 ## Class method access control